Please go to this link to sign up: https://goo.gl/forms/KbNDmt5ID85s2Qyl1 ..

-Computer Combo (choose one): Computer for Beginners, Microsoft Excel Beginner or Intermediate, Word Beginner or Intermediate, or PowerPoint
+Computer Skills Training (choose one): Computer for Beginners, Microsoft Excel Beginner or Intermediate, Word Beginner or Intermediate, PowerPoint

 QuickBooks Software & Bookkeeper Training

 Learn the bookkeeping and accounting software directly through individual tutoring on University laptops by trained accounting students.The course incorporates an overview of the basics of accounting and financial statements to enhance the value of the software skills.
 The University LIFT program awards certification in the subject upon successful completion of the entire course.This course prepares participants for jobs that require bookkeeping skills and to assist individuals in running a small business.
 Basic computer skills are a prerequisite.

 Choose one: Mondays12:00pm, Mondays 5:30pm, or Wednesdays 9:00am at The Edge downtown (75 minutes, 9 sessions, one per week).

 Enhance your career skills to improve your job marketability and professionalism.
 Topics include:(1) resumes, (2) interviews, (3) online applications, (4) communication, (5) email etiquette, (6) business attire, (7) career planning and goal-setting, and (8) conflict resolution.This participant-driven, activity-based course will be led by a group of trained University students and guest speakers who will guide the you through the professional curriculum.

 Mondays 11:00am at Branscomb Apartments in Tuscaloosa (open to public).